N4si/DevSecOps-Project/README.md

 **Phase 7: Cleanup**

-1. **Cleanup AWS EC2 Instances:**
+1. **Cleanup Azure EC2 Instances:**
-    - Terminate AWS EC2 instances that are no longer needed.
+    - Terminate Azure EC2 instances that are no longer needed.